shubhampatil212/youtube-search-extension/README.md

 # YouTube Search Extension 🎥

-A simple and lightweight Chrome extension that lets you search selected text on YouTube directly from the context menu.
+A simple and lightweight Chrome (or any browser) extension that lets you search selected text on YouTube directly from the context menu.
 No need to open a new tab manually—just select the text, right-click, and search!

 ---